msampaio/musicontour/doc/glossary.rst

         The diagonals above zero main diagonal in a Comparison Matrix.

+    Maximum pitch (Morris 1993, p.
+212)
+        Given three adjacent pitches in a contour, if the second is higher than or equal to the others it is a maximum.
+A set of maximum pitches is called a maxima.
+The first and last pitches of a contour are maxima by definition.

+    Minimum pitch (Morris 1993, p.
+212)
+        Given three adjacent pitches in a contour, if the second is lower than or equal to the others it is a minimum.
+A set of minimum pitches is called a minima.
+The first and last pitches of a contour are minima by definition.

     Normal form
         A contour representation in which elements are enumerated in integers from 0, to lowest cpitch to n - 1, to highest pitch,